What is Health Literacy?

-Health literacy describes one's ability to obtain and understand the medical information needed to make informed healthcare decisions.
+Health literacy describes a person's ability to obtain and understand the medical information needed to make informed healthcare decisions.
 This includes the ability to understand medical explanations of symptoms and illnesses; follow directions for medications, tests, and procedures; and ask relevant questions.

 Among other things, health literacy can impact people’s ability to: